 Well, the time was short between arranging my life to a new normal that year and being thrown into two more family tragedies.
 The following October my brother’s wife, of 34 years died suddenly, who was like a sister to me for years and my daddy died that same year on New Year’s Eve.
 It was a rough year for lack of words to describe it.
 I lost my mom last year and I miss her so much.

 So much transpired within me over the last years that changed me completely that I wrote a book about it.
 The book is called Sweet Strength, Seaside Awakening.
 One of the reasons that I wrote a book, is one, a week before Mark died, he said, Linda you need to write a book.
 I said, Mark, what am I going to write a book about.
-He said, Linda you are such a great writer and you have a lot of life experiences, write a book.
+He said, Linda you are such a great writer, and you have a lot of life experiences, write a book.
 So, one it is to honor my husband and two it is to inspire others to know that if you have a heart beat you have a purpose.
 That it really doesn’t matter what you are going through or how challenging your circumstances are that you still have dreams to live out.
-We have to learn to move forward in the midst of the heartache, pain, and challenges.
+We must learn to move forward during the heartache, pain, and challenges.
 You will have to find a new normal, because you will never move forward with the old normal.
-The book is divided into two sections, bereavement and inspiration.
 There were many times during the last four years that I wanted to quit.
-But, I knew that I had a purpose and that was to inspire and give my life to helping others move through their grief, loss, and changes in a positive forward movement with purpose and passion.
+But I knew that I had a purpose and that was to inspire and give my life to helping others move through their grief, loss, and changes in a positive forward movement with purpose and passion.

 What helped me move most of all was keeping my body healthy and strong, eating the right foods, and helping others by personal training and coaching.
 Helping others enabled me to recycle my pain to inspire others to hope.
 Keeping my mind positive and learning to find the treasure in the trash.
 The Sweet Strength that comes from within.
 The stronger I was in the gym, the more I was able to live my life and not let the grief label, the self-pity label or the depression label get sown on.
 The more I helped others, the stronger I became.